 All my tips and recipes are based on my own research and personal experience.
-If you have any other additional recipes please make sure to adjust the recipe accordingly or contact me.
+If you have any other additional allergies please make sure to adjust the recipe accordingly or contact me.
 I am of course available for questions and feedback.

 Just email me:

 Lactose is a natural sugar found in dairy products.
 To have lactose intolerance means that my small intestine does not produce a sufficient amount of lactase, the enzyme which breaks down the lactose.
 Intolerance is different to a food allergy as some people may be able to digest small amounts of diary.